 I wonder if we have the same vet?
 I have also done this.
 I don't see it as being cruel.
 The cat can breathe and he was completely relaxed in the pillow case.
 It's not as though the cat is in there for hours at a time.
 We used to use a cat carrier but the cat would stress since he could see through the ventilation openings.
 We even tried covering it.
 My vet advises never to hold a cat in your arms while waiting.
 Many times I have seen cats stress out more when someone holds them.
 I feel this is cruel to the cat.
 Don't tell that person they should give away their pet because you don't agree with them.
 If someone can explain why this is cruel without being demeaning, please do.

 I would absolutely never transport my cat in a pillowcase.
 My cats are content to ride in their carrier.
 I fasten their seat belt through the handle.
 If the cat is in a pillowcase, what is to prevent them from injury if the car suddenly stops or is in an accident?
-What keeps them from falling off the seat or are they put on the floor when entering the car?
-It would be dangerous for the driver to hold them while driving.

 I am the one who posted the suggestion about using the pillow case.
 I cannot believe the personal attacks on that post.
 I cannot be a pet owner because you do not agree with me?
 Do you think I posted this because I wanted people to think I am a cruel pet owner?
 If my family or friends would ever read the feedback, they would be shocked at what people are writing.
 We have had pets for many years; some were rescues that were terribly abused and unwanted.
 I have many stories to tell about the way we saved pets that people thought were unadoptable.